linkedin/databus/README.md

 # How to build ?
 *****
 Databus requires a library distributed by Oracle Inc under Oracle Technology Network License.
 Please accept that license [here](http://www.oracle.com/technetwork/licenses/distribution-license-152002.html), and download ojdbc6.jar with version at 11.2.0.2.0 [here](http://www.oracle.com/technetwork/database/enterprise-edition/jdbc-112010-090769.html).
+Once you download the driver jar, please copy it under sandbox-repo/com/oracle/ojdbc6/11.2.0.2.0/ and name it ojdbc6-11.2.0.2.0.jar as shown below.
+We have provided a sample .ivy file to facilitate the build.

 Databus will **NOT** build without this step.
 After downloading the jars, they may be copied under the directory sandbox-repo as :
 * sandbox-repo/com/oracle/ojdbc6/11.2.0.2.0/ojdbc6-11.2.0.2.0.jar